Chart Color Schemes

 Population growth drivers in Oxenford are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, an above median population growth is projected for national non-metropolitan areas, with Oxenford expected to increase by 3,156 persons to 2041, reflecting a gain of 22.6% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, an above median population growth of national non-metropolitan areas is projected.
+The suburb of Oxenford is expected to increase by 2,946 persons to the year 2041 based on aggregated SA2-level projections, reflecting a gain of 21.4% in total over the 16-year period.

 Frequently Asked Questions - Population